aziem/ctypes-static-lib-ocamlbuild/README.md

 Small example showing how to link with a static library using OCaml-Ctypes

+NOTE: the oasis branch shows how to build the C static library and linking with an OCaml executable

 The static library lives in clib.
 Build the static lib using:

 ```shellscript